ashejim/C769/_sources/task3.md

 (task3:E)=
 ## Section E: Project Goals and Objectives
-Discuss how completed goals and objectives from (task2:F) were met. *If* any goals or objectives were not met, discuss why.
+Discuss how completed goals and objectives from [task 2 section f](task2:F) were met. *If* any goals or objectives were not met, discuss why.

 (task3:F)=
 ## Section F: Project Timeline